11. Old is out; new is in, 21:1-23:39

 autw/ pro. "[Jesus replied]" - [and he said] to them.
 Dative of indirect object.

-agaphseiV (agapaw) fut. "love" - you shall love.
+agaphseiV (agapaw) fut. "love" - you shall love [Lord the God of you].
 A future indicative used as a command (imperatival future) - common in quotes from the Old Testament.

 en + dat. "with [all]" - in [all].
 Here instrumental, expressing means, as NIV.
 Both Mark and Luke follow the LXX and use ex "out of", although Luke uses en in the repeated phrases.
 The threefold statement means "love God wholeheartedly."
 Ref.
 Deut.6:5.
 "Love the Lord your God with all your passion, prayer and intelligence", Peterson.

-th/ kardia/ (a) dat. "heart" - "the innermost personal center of one's being", Nolland.
+th/ kardia/ (a) dat. "heart" - the heart [of you]. "the innermost personal center of one's being", Nolland.

-dianoia/ (a) dat. "mind" - The rational and thinking process.
+dianoia/ (a) dat. "mind" - [and in all] the understanding [of you].
+The rational and thinking process.

-hJ megalh pos. adj. "greatest" - great.
+hJ megalh pos. adj. "greatest" - [this is] the great.
 Again the positive is probably being used for an intended superlative, cf. v36.

-prwth adj. "first" - former, paramount.
+prwth adj. "first" - [and] first, former, paramount [commandment].
 Priority is being given to the command to love God; "first in importance."

-deutera adj. "the second" - The adjective serves as a substantive.
+deutera adj. "the second" - [and] second.
+The adjective serves as a substantive.
 The sense is "second in importance."

-ton plhsion adv. "neighbor" - near, neighboring.
-As a substantive, as here, "one who is part of a particular group."
+ton plhsion adv. "neighbor" - [love] the near, neighboring [of you].
+The adverb serves as a substantive, accusative direct object of the verb "to love"; the sense is "one who is part of a particular group."
 For a Jew, one's neighbor is their fellow Jew.
 Apart from the parable of the Good Samaritan, does Jesus actually widen his understanding of the group to the whole human race, or does he stay with the popular understanding of love as a quality of care directed toward one's brother, cf. 1Jn.4:20?

-wJV "as [yourself]" - Comparative; "as much as you love yourself", TH.
+wJV "as [yourself]" - This comparative serves to introduce a comparative clause; "as much as you love yourself", TH.

 b) Jesus sums up his answer by pointing out that these two laws are pivotal such that all laws "hang" from them, v40.
 In what sense does the Law and the Prophets "hang" on these two commandments?
-All the commandments found in the scriptures, both small and great, hang from the command to love, of which love of God is the foremost.
+All the commandments found in the scriptures, both minor and major, hang from the command to love, of which love the love of God is foremost.
 So, the two great commandments serve as a summary of our duty toward God and neighbor.
 All other commands derive from these two commands.

-oJloV oJ nomoV .... oiJ profhtai "all the law and the prophets" - In the sense of all the divine ethical instructions found in the books of the law and the prophets rest on / hang on these two commands; "all the laws of Moses and the teachings of the prophets", TEV.
+oJloV oJ nomoV .... oiJ profhtai "all the law and the prophets" - [on these two commandments] the entire law and the prophets [hangs].
+Nominative subject of the verb "to hang."
+In the sense of all the divine ethical instructions found in the books of the law and the prophets rest on / hang on these two commands; "all the laws of Moses and the teachings of the prophets", TEV.

-krematai (kremannumi) pres. pas. "hang" - hangs.
+krematai (kremannumi) pres. pas. "hang" - The verb is used figuratively here.
 "They are the basic norms, in the performance of which, all others are performed, they are the essence of the law", Barth.
 "Depends", Barclay; "based on", CEV.

-en "on [these two commandments]" - Local, expressing space / sphere, as NIV.
+en + dat. "on [these two commandments]" - Local, expressing space / sphere, as NIV.
+Emphatic by position (ie., fronted in the Gk.)